-- (a) A 'Looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangement or special guardianship order, including internationally adopted previously looked after children (IAPLAC) (See Note 1 below). - (b) Concurrent sibling link (an older brother or sister attending the Academy at the same time and residing at the same address, to include adoptive siblings, half siblings, step siblings and long term fostered children). - (c) Parental home residence is within the defined catchment area of the Academy. - (d) Shortest distance measured as a straight line, from the Ordnance Survey coordinates for the parental home residence (including flats) to the Academy main entrance, using South Tyneside Council's Geographic Information System (GIS), with those living closer to the Academy receiving higher priority.
+- (a) A 'Looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangement or special guardianship order, including internationally adopted previously looked after children (IAPLAC) (See Note 1 below). - (b) Concurrent sibling link (an older brother or sister attending the Academy at the same time and residing at the same address, to include adoptive siblings, half siblings, step siblings and long term fostered children). - (c) Shortest distance measured as a straight line, from the Ordnance Survey coordinates for the parental home residence (including flats) to the Academy main entrance, using South Tyneside Council's Geographic Information System (GIS), with those living closer to the Academy receiving higher priority.